SruthiKorembathe/CICDImplementation/Template-REST-API.md

 > the simplest approaches: include the version at the start of the URL path.
 > You may find that you will never support both older and newer clients,
 > and versioning would not matter.
-> However, predicting the future is tough (why ExxonMobil pays Economists
+> However, predicting the future is tough (why your-github-id-or-org pays Economists
 > well), so it usually pays off to prepare for versioning from the start of
 > an API.